 The payee's name

 If you send a payment to the wrong account, contact your bank immediately.
-They may be able to get the money back, but this could take a long time.
+They may get the money back, although this can take a long time.

 You could have money stolen from your bank account if someone:

-Got hold of your personal details, pretended to be you and took money
+Gets hold of your personal details and pretends to be you

-Fraudsters could try to steal your money or personal information by contacting you with emails, phone calls, text messages or in person.
+Fraudsters may try to steal your money or personal information by contacting you via emails, phone calls, text messages or in person.

-Never give anyone your bank details, passwords or any other personal information if they contact you.
+Never give anyone your bank details, passwords, or other personal information if they contact you.

-If someone from your bank asks for personal details when they have phoned you, call your bank back instead to give them the details.
-You can use a phone number you know is correct by checking online.
+If someone from your bank asks for personal details on the phone, insist on calling your bank back to provide the information.
+You can use a phone number you know to be correct by checking online.

-You can prevent someone else using your debit card by:
+You can prevent someone else from using your debit card by: